External Photoevaporation

 Star–Disc Encounters

 When a passing star ventures close to a young disc-bearing star, gravity can truncate the outer disc, excite eccentricities in forming planetesimals, and even unbind material entirely.
-These flybys are most frequent in the dense, early phase of cluster evolution.
+These flybys are most frequent in the dense, early phase of star and planet formation, where stars are often found in multiple systems.

 Late-Stage Infall